Harshadmoregit/SimplifiTech/README.md

 # SimplifiTech

+**Warning:** This static site uses only client-side authentication and is not secure for sensitive or private data.
+If hosted on GitHub Pages or any static host, all content is technically public and can be accessed or bypassed by disabling JavaScript or inspecting the site files.
+Do not use for confidential information.

+---

 Modern apps.
 Smarter AI.
 Cloud ready.

 A static, markdown-driven blog for GitHub Pages with automated post generation, demo client-side auth, and admin prompt editing.